 Utah has never been a state rich with railroads, at its peak the state only featured a little over 2,000 miles of track.
 If you are interested in Utah railroad jobs, today the state features close to 1,500 miles of track, much of which is operated by Class I Union Pacific (BNSF operates Utah via trackage rights) with the rest broken up amongst Class II Utah Railway and a few shortlines.
 Coal is Utah's main staple of originated freight traffic with chemicals, metals, and others making up the rest.
-If you would like to get a deeper look at Utah's current railroad systems, the companies which operate there, and the freight they typically haul please click here.
+In any event, for more information regarding Utah railroad jobs please contact the railroads listed below concerning possible openings.

 If you work for a Class I railroad in the industry there are a multitude of various fields which you can enter from the more well positions of engineer and conductor to things like mechanics, welders, signal maintainers, and various management posts.
 Please be aware that if you interest lies in operating the trains themselves Class Is require incredibly long and unforgiving work schedules.
-For instance, you need to be call at all times when needed, and typically work 12-hour days without a break.
+For instance, you need to be call at all times when needed, and typically work 12-hour days.
 Of course, in return you can make an excellent income in doing so along with a very good retirement.
 In all, it comes down to whether you feel the long hours away from home and family are worth it.
 An alternative may be to look at hiring on with a smaller railroad which offers better hours but not the same level of pay.

 Salt Lake City Southern Railroad: This railroad operates a 25 mile line between Salt Lake City and Murray serving a number of industries between the two cities and a diversified traffic base.
 The railroad is a subsidiary of the Utah Railway, which is owned by Genesee & Wyoming.

 Utah Railway: Utah's most famous and best known railroad, the Utah Railway dates back to 1912 and today owns about 47 miles of its own rails and has trackage rights on UP from Grand Junction, Colorado to Ogden.
 The railroad is now owned by Genesee & Wyoming.
-To contact them concerning job openings please click here to visit their web page.